One Day in Yosemite National Park: Best Things to Do + Itinerary

 If you are staying in the valley, you could reverse the order of the itinerary.
 This would be especially advantageous for the Vernal/Nevada Falls hike since that hike can be very busy later in the day.

-Hike Alternatives
+Hike Alternatives in Yosemite

 There are countless hikes to choose from in Yosemite.
 The longer hike featured in this itinerary is the Vernal and Nevada Falls Trail.
 However, if you’d prefer something shorter or different, here are a few other great options to consider.